-Also, check the recovery rate because recovery rate also affects the performance.
-So closely check the rate of recovery and remember the recovery time during your job.
+Also, check the recovery rate because the recovery rate also affects the performance.
+So closely check the recovery rate and remember the recovery time during your job.

 So for better recovery and balance between the psi fluctuations, How Much Psi To Paint A Car, set the psi at the highest level at 40, and if it falls up to 30 psi, your work will not disturb and ensure a consistent supply of paint material.